Policy 313: Minors on Campus

 CEI is an institution of higher learning for adults, and as such, the environment is not suited for unsupervised minors.

 In order to preserve the best learning environment for all students and for reasons of safety, no children will be allowed in the classroom nor should children be left unattended in any college facility or on the campus grounds.
-It is the responsibility of the parent to arrange appropriate child care while they are engaged in classes, lab/clinical activities, or other activities related to courses in which they are enrolled, including study or research in the library.
+It is the responsibility of the parent to arrange appropriate child care while they are engaged in classes, lab/clinical activities, or other activities related to courses in which they are enrolled, including study or research on campus.
 Additionally, employees should not bring children to campus while engaged in work activities.

 The adult responsible for the child is responsible for the child’s behavior.
 The responsible adult must ensure that the child complies with the directions of college personnel, and shall not allow the child to disrupt the activity or enjoyment of any other person.
 The adult responsible for a child is also responsible for any damage to college property caused by the child.